pitivi/pitivi/docs/Google_Summer_of_Code.md

     is unreliable, and you can't fix it, tell us so we can terminate your GSoC.

-Since 2014, our official policy is to ignore “theoretical” applications — to be eligible, you **must** have gotten involved early-on and made at least one contribution prior to applying.
+Our policy is to ignore “theoretical” applications — to be eligible, you must show you're capable.
+Best is to get involved early-on and make one or more contributions prior to applying.
 Read more about our stance in this blog post: “[Applying for a GSoC project is all about early involvement and commitment]”.
 If you are interested, the best thing you can do is to come to our [IRC channel] now, to make sure we have enough